 Q: Can you smoke THC tincture?

 A: You can try to smoke anything I guess, but that doesn’t mean you should.
 190 proof alcohol is very flammable.
 Put a few drops on a bowl and breath in the burn?
 No thanks.
 THC tincture is already decarbed.
 The reason you smoke marijuana is that when burnt it instantly decarbs and makes the THCa into psychoactive THC.
 No need to light it on fire again.
+Technically you could put it on some bud, let it dry so the alcohol burns off.
+But if you want to do that then just smoke the source material in the first place, don’t make Green Dragon.

 Q: How long does tincture last?